 - Access to the CIS KnowledgeBase including data reports and resources on international education

-- A network of screened Affiliated Consultant Network to provide project-based support to accomplish school improvement goals
+- A network of screened affiliated consultants to provide project-based support to accomplish school improvement goals

 - Voting rights and eligibility for election to the CIS Board of Trustees and the opportunity to help shape the future of the organization

-- Annual opportunity to nominate students for CIS International Student Award
+- Annual opportunity to nominate students for the CIS International Student Award